Essenceia/Nasdaq-HFT-FPGA/README.md

 ![Work in progress!](/doc/wip.jpg)

-Areas in grayed out are our planned but not yet in progress features.
+Areas grayed out are our planned but not yet in progress features.

 # License